 - Failover & failback testing – Simulates real-world recovery scenarios to confirm smooth transitions.

-- Load testing – Assesses whether backup infrastructure can handle peak loads.
+- Load testing – Assesses whether the backup infrastructure can handle peak loads.

 Frequent testing and updates ensure your DR strategy evolves with your business needs.